 We come together each weekday in our welcoming, Recovery Community space.
-We spend our days celebrating recovery, healing together, talking, making music, enjoying a cup of coffee, and getting down into the messy spaces of life.
+We spend our days celebrating recovery, healing together, talking, making music, and enjoying a cup of coffee or a meal.

 We welcome all in recovery or thinking about recovery.
 Our Recovery Community is diverse, with many of us currently experiencing homelessness.
 We are a safe space.
 We are a compassionate space.